LaurentAjdnik/mcproxy/README.md

 This project is related to Anthropic's Model Context Protocol (MCP, see [docs](https://modelcontextprotocol.io) and [spec](https://spec.modelcontextprotocol.io/)).

-MCProxy is a proxy between MCP Clients and MCP Servers, introducing new features in the workflow between them (a few [examples](#features) are given below).
+MCProxy is a proxy between MCP Clients and MCP Servers, allowing new features in the workflow between them (a few [examples](#features) are given below).

+MCProxy provides the building blocks for such a proxy architecture, along with some basic features (TBD: List of basic features).

+New features can be added, depending on the user's needs, with plug-in modules (TBD: Plug-in mechanism).

 # Global architecture